jgabrielfreitas/kassetete/README.md

 ## Does it worth ??

-The DSL itself may offer cleaner and idiomatic constructions; but these ar longer verification statements in general.
+The DSL itself may offer cleaner and idiomatic constructions; but these are longer statements in general.

 It probably worths (by now) if you dont know so well the RxJava2 testing API semantics.